An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 “Hey, Maury,” she returned, with a sympathetic smile.
 “I’m so sorry.
 Are you alright?”

-Alan stared back at them behind his Ray Bans, wearing the same magazine cover smile that he gave the reporters outside.
+Alan stared back at them behind his Ray Bans, wearing the same magazine cover smile that he modeled for the reporters outside.
 “Well, don’t all say hello at once…”

 Todd lifted his eyes from where his mother lay and met eyes with his brother, but only for a quick second before his eyes sank back downward.
 “Hey, Alan,” said Todd, his eyes locked on his mother.
 “It’s good to see you…”